RedHat-Middleware-Workshops/modernize-apps-katacoda/docs/README.md

-## Create a REST endpoints for /services/carts
+## Create REST endpoints for retrieving carts

 So now that you have learned how to create a rest service and also how to implement environmental specific configuration let's start building our rest endpoints.
 But before that lets discuss the `Router`, which is part of Vert.x Web.